ohwgiles/laminar/UserManual.md

 Finally, variables supplied on the command-line call to `laminarc queue`, `laminarc start` or `laminarc run` will be available.
 See [parameterized runs](#Parameterized-runs)

+## Feedback environment variables

+The build scripts can send back environment variables to laminar.
+Therefore it can create an file "build.env" in the build folder.
+After the build, the file is parsed.

+The following variables are used by laminar:

+- `SOURCE_BRANCH` branch that was used in the SCM-checkout (git, svn etc) for building
+- `SOURCE_VERSION` release version of the build

 ## laminarc

 `laminarc` commands are: